 Who owns IP rights created by employees during the course of their employment?

 As the author of his or her creations, an employee owns any IP rights.
-There is an exception for software: a clause may be inserted in an employment agreement whereby the employee consents to let the employer use his or her creations.
-However, a copyright sale cannot cover all future creations and must be limited.
-Therefore, IP clauses must be carefully drafted to avoid any litigation post-termination.
+However, there is an exception for software: a clause may be inserted in an employment agreement whereby the employee consents to let the employer use his or her creations, even after termination.
+A copyright sale cannot cover all future creations and must be limited.
+Therefore, IP clauses must be carefully drafted to avoid any post-termination litigation.